The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 - Both mortgages and home equity loans are secured by property.
-A mortgage is used to purchase the property, while a home equity loan is used for various expenses — think home improvements, tuition or medical bills.
+A mortgage is used to purchase the property, while a home equity loan taps the equity in that property for various expenses.

 - Compared to other forms of credit, both a mortgage and a home equity loan tend to offer lower interest rates on larger loan amounts.

-- Home equity loans almost always have a fixed interest rate, while a mortgage can have a fixed or variable rate.
+- Home equity loans almost always have a fixed interest rate, while a mortgage can have a fixed or adjustable rate.

 The key difference is that you use a mortgage to buy a home, while you use a home equity loan for other purposes that might or might not be related to the property.
 You can only take out a home equity loan after you’ve bought the home, assuming you meet the home equity lender’s qualifying requirements.